outdoteth/putty-v2/README.md

 ---

 ```
-Hello anon,
-would you like a cup of tea and a slice of pie while you continue to read through?
+feel free to have a cuppa and slice of pie while you continue to read through :)

              ;,'                     ,
      _o_    ;:;'     , ,               ;'